capitalch/next/xprofile/docs/pages/qa.md

 <p class='q'>Q. What are your strong points?</p>

 I am good in mathematics and logic.
 I can solve critical business problems.
+I can architect full software including client side, server side, database, fulfilling search and machine learning requirements.
 I can devise high class algorithms.
 Generally I learn new skills in one - two weeks of time.
 I am good learner.
 I am methodical and organized.
 I break bigger problem to multiple smaller units and solve them individually to solve the big one.

 <p class='q'>Q. Do you work with free lancing portals?</p>